awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-start-api.md

 You must execute `sam local start-api` in the project directory containing the function you want to invoke\.

-Example:
+By default, AWS SAM uses Lambda proxy integrations, and supports both `HttpApi` and `Api` resource types\.
+For more information about proxy integrations for `HttpApi` resource types, see [Working with Lambda proxy integrations for HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html)\.
+For more information about proxy integrations with `Api` resource types, see [Understand API Gateway Lambda proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-create-api-as-simple-proxy)\.

+**Example**:

 ```
 sam local start-api
 ```

-AWS SAM automatically finds any functions within your AWS SAM template that have `Api` event sources defined\.
+AWS SAM automatically finds any functions within your AWS SAM template that have `HttpApi` or `Api` event sources defined\.
 Then, it mounts them at the defined HTTP paths\.

 This animation shows running API Gateway locally using Microsoft Visual Studio Code:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/serverless-application-model/latest/developerguide/images/sam-start-api.gif)

-In the following example, the `Ratings` function mounts `ratings.py:handler()` at `/ratings` for `GET` requests:
+In the following `Api` example, the `Ratings` function mounts `ratings.py:handler()` at `/ratings` for `GET` requests:

 ```
 Ratings: